Short Term Capital Gain Tax on Shares : Section 111A

 Adjustment of STCG u/s 111A against Basic Exemption Limit

-Taxpayers holding the status of Resident as per the rules to determine the residential status can take benefit of adjusting the special rate income against the basic exemption limit to reduce taxes.
-Thus, if your total taxable income is less than the basic exemption limit, you can adjust your special rate income such as STCG u/s 111A, LTCG u/s 112A, etc. against the shortfall in basic exemption limit and pay tax on the remaining income only.
+The Resident taxpayers can avail the benefit of adjusting the special rate income against the basic exemption limit to reduce taxes.
+Thus, if the total taxable income is less than the basic exemption limit, it can be adjusted to special rate income such as STCG u/s 111A, LTCG u/s 112A, etc. against the shortfall in basic exemption limit and pay tax on the remaining income only.

-In the above example, if Mr. A had income from capital gains and no salary income, the calculation of tax liability would be in the following manner:
+For example, if Mr. Akash a resident Indian has only income from capital gains and no other income.
+In this case, the calculation of tax liability would be in the following manner:

 Find the best plan